Wichita City Council to discuss decriminalizing fentanyl test strips and marijuana Tuesday

 “I haven’t heard of any real strong opposition to this other than folks who think it may lead to more drug consumption, but I think that is going to happen anyway,” said Johnson.

-KSN News reached out to the District Attorney for comment but was told they are not commenting on this proposal at this time.
+KSN News reached out to the DA for comment but was told they are not commenting on this proposal at this time.